Jesse Merlin, Bass

-JESSE MERLIN continues to receive critical praise for his role of Dr. Hill in the New York Musical Theater Festival production of Re-Animator the Musical.
 Most recently, he was featured in a nationally aired NPR feature about his career in horror musicals, as well as a rave review in the New York Times.
-Upcoming engagements will feature him in a small part in Clint Eastwood’s upcoming film Jersey Boys.
+Recent engagements featured him in a small part in Clint Eastwood’s film Jersey Boys.
 He continues to perform with the Opera A La Carte touring company, having recently appeared as the Major General in The Pirates of Penzance.

 During the 2011-12 season, Mr. Merlin performed the role of Benoit/Alcindoro (La bohème) with Opera Santa Barbara and Angelotti (Tosca) for Opera Las Vegas.
 He also was featured in Opera A La Carte’s touring programs as the Sergeant of Police (The Pirates of Penzance) and Pish-Tush (The Mikado).